 The Day and the Dawn: Hemera and Eos

-At this point, we should talk about Eos, the Greek goddess of the dawn.
+There was also Eos, the Greek goddess of the dawn.
 Ostensibly, Eos was a wholly separate entity from the primordial Hemera and seems to appear only later in Greek stories.
-For one thing, Eos was described as the daughter of the Titan Hyperion, a genealogy which is never credited to Hemera (though as noted, rare instances place Hemera as the daughter of Eos’ brother Helios).
+For one thing, Eos was described as the daughter of the Titan Hyperion, a genealogy that is never credited to Hemera (though rare instances place Hemera as the daughter of Eos’ brother Helios).